 This web site outlines the basic requirements for declarations and other information that may be useful to parties, but does not create any rights for, nor confer any rights on, any person, nor operate to bind the U.S. Government.
-Parties must consult the pilot program regulations 31 C.F.R. § Part 801 to ensure that the declaration meets all legal requirements for acceptance.
+Parties must consult the pilot program regulations at 31 C.F.R. § part 801 to ensure that a declaration meets all legal requirements for acceptance.
 Parties may also contact the Staff Chairperson with questions.

 1. Pre-Submission Consultations